Celsius Caffeine Review: How Much Caffeine is in Celsius?

-So, let’s cut right to the chase:
+So, let’s cut right to the chase, here is how much caffeine is in a Celsius drink:

 - 12oz Celsius cans contain 200mg of caffeine